gosha185/SWP-Avito-project/docs/definition-of-done.md

 3. **The issue-linked PR/MR is merged into the protected default branch** – the code is integrated.
 4. **Required tests or checks pass** – all automated tests (CI) and manual checks are successful.
 5. **`CHANGELOG.md` is updated** – change is documented.
+6. **The PR description follows the PR template** — includes Related Issue, Type of Change, Testing, and CHANGELOG update.